shollingsworth/wctf-slack-bot/README.md

 -----------------------
-# Setup/Teardown of bot environment -
+# Setup & Teardown of the bot environment
 ## Setting up DB / VPC
 Run the command: (this will likely take ~20 minutes to complete, mostly due to RDS setup)
 ```